Probate Q&A Series What Is Required to Account for Estate Transactions in North Carolina Probate?

 When you serve as a personal representative in a North Carolina probate estate, you must prepare and file an accounting that documents every financial transaction made on behalf of the estate.
 North Carolina law requires this to ensure transparency, protect heirs and creditors, and satisfy the court’s oversight duties.

 Key legal requirements appear in N.C.
-Gen. Stat. § 28A-18.
+Gen. Stat. § 28A-21-1.
 To comply, your accounting must include all of the following elements:

 • Inventory of Assets: List every asset you received.
 Include real estate, bank accounts, investments, personal property, and digital assets.
-Note their fair market value on the date you qualified.
+Note their fair market value as reported in the inventory.

 • Receipts: Show all income collected during administration.
 Examples include sale proceeds, rent, dividends, interest, and refunds.